 This comparison is where FIBCs really shine where it comes to environmental impact.
 They have the recycling center flexibility of cardboard boxes, but the strength of far more powerful shipping containers.
 Comparing FIBCs to more heavy-duty containers such as steel sea-worthy containers proves a different point since FIBCs weigh far less than metal containers and are easier to store.

-Calling FIBCs a good middle ground is an understatement.
+Calling FIBCs a good middle-ground is an understatement.
 When these versatile bags aren’t strong enough for massive filling and storage, they can still be used within containers that are big enough.
 If you want to fill entire trucks with materials for bulk transit, but want to deliver precise amounts of products for precise emptying, using FIBCs together with metal shipping containers is an easy choice.

-Polypropylene fabric bags are a good option because of their high recyclability.
+Woven polypropylene rolls are a good option because of their high recyclability.
 FIBCs have high reusability, meaning that you won’t need to destroy the bags after one or two uses under proper handling guidelines.
 Polypropylene is a commonly recycled material, meaning that once FIBCs are beyond their normal lifecycle, you don’t need to hunt for specialty recycling centers across the world, or even across the region.

 Once again, weight plays a factor.
 You’re using less fuel to transport recyclable bags, meaning that your business’s carbon footprint is smaller even if you factor in business partners and third-party contractors who handle your recycling.

-Contact Palmetto Industries for FIBCs
+Contact Palmetto Industries for your Sustainable FIBCs

 Environmentally friendly design means taking control of your business processes and working directly with game-changing industry leaders.
 Don’t waste your time dealing with middlemen.
 As bulk bag manufacturers and distributors, we save you time and money.
 Contact Palmetto Industries at (706) 737-7999 to discuss what we can do for you.